 - Integrate the new system with your ERP to optimize efficiency.
 Integration is crucial to reducing the amount of time lost in manual data entry and ensures the most relevant and accurate data use.
 In addition, integration is easier with modern systems that are built on RESTful APIs, enabling integration with existing systems at a fraction of the time required to manually code and integrate traditional systems.
+During disruptions, integration must focus on the fastest and most effective process for unifying systems without unnecessary modification.
+Why?
+Extra modifications are available, but when time is of the essence, extra modifications add to overhead and may not be as valuable as believed.
+So, try to focus on leveraging off-the-shelf functionalities first, modifying systems if and only if justifiable and generative of strong ROI.
 Furthermore, consider integration with supplier systems to effectively automate the purchasing process, freeing managers to focus on the floor and customer service.

 - Use metrics and analytics to understand requirements planning status.
 A key benefit of modern systems derives from their use of analytics and metrics to provide activity snapshots.
 This is a form of business intelligence, and its application can be used to help workers understand how current operations compare to forecasts and the actions needed to augment production.
 Using metrics and analytics are also useful in planning for “what if” scenarios, such as the impact of tariffs or material shortages.